 The Center for Public Education advocates for public education by informing others on issues that impact students, educators, schools, and communities.
 We study, support, and strive to strengthen public education by building partnerships, engaging in a variety of initiatives, and promoting research.

-- Conduct, develop, and share research, theory, scholarship, practices, and new knowledge on public education in academic, professional, and community settings.
+- Promote and share research, theory, scholarship, practices, and new knowledge on public education in academic, professional, and community settings.

 - Offer academic expertise on public education for the purposes of advocacy, policy making, professional development, and leadership.